spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/multiserver-shooter/tutorial-multiserver-setup.md

 In this step, you're going to build the Unreal GDK's dependencies.

-1. Open **File Explorer**, navigate to the root directory of the GDK for Unreal repository (`ThirdPersonShooter\Plugins\UnrealGDK\...`), and double-click `Setup.bat`.
+1. Open **File Explorer**, navigate to the root directory of the GDK for Unreal repository (`UnrealGDKExampleProject\Plugins\UnrealGDK\...`), and double-click `Setup.bat`.
 If you haven't already signed into your SpatialOS account, the SpatialOS developer website may prompt you to sign in.
-1. In **File Explorer**, navigate to the ThirdPersonShooter directory, right-click `ThirdPersonShooter.uproject` and select Generate Visual Studio Project files.
+1. In **File Explorer**, navigate to the UnrealGDKExampleProject directory, right-click `GDKShooter.uproject` and select Generate Visual Studio Project files.
-1. In the same directory, double-click `ThirdPersonShooter.sln` to open it with Visual Studio.
+1. In the same directory, double-click `GDKShooter.sln` to open it with Visual Studio.
-1. In the Solution Explorer window, right-click on **ThirdPersonShooter** and select **Build**.
+1. In the Solution Explorer window, right-click on **GDKShooter ** and select **Build**.
-1. When Visual Studio has finished building your project, right-click **ThirdPersonShooter** and select **Set as StartUp Project**.
+1. When Visual Studio has finished building your project, right-click **GDKShooter** and select **Set as StartUp Project**.
 1. Press F5 on your keyboard or select **Local Windows Debugger** in the Visual Studio toolbar to open your project in the Unreal Editor.<br/>
 ![Visual Studio toolbar]({{assetRoot}}assets/set-up-template/template-vs-toolbar.png)<br/>
 _Image: The Visual Studio toolbar_<br/><br/>